 ARTHUR SOPIN: – You’re reviewing your heroines with: “everything we next deliver shall They acquire.
 With a new mindset?”… we are smiling widely here in DT 500 MAG’s crew, Joa, you should do stand-up, didn’t you ever think about it?
 This assertion is a pretty hard-core denied dilemma in today’s society… tragically among the brainwashed youth too…What would you choose Joa – a healthy sense or demanding challenge?

 JO BENTDAL: – Demanding challenge!
 It’s much more fun (and safer).

 ARTHUR SOPIN: – Do you think we need the system in the future?
 Or should it flourish well-behaved anarchy?

-JO BENTDAL: – At McDonald’s they have strictly defined work routines that ensure a predictable (and a little sad) result in spite of less qualified employees.
-In a jazz trio is more freely forward – but you know exactly what you are doing (have high qualifications), understand and respect the context, you are able to adapt and can effectively communicate with the other members.
+JO BENTDAL: – At McDonald’s, they have strictly defined work routines that ensure a predictable (and a little sad) result in spite of less qualified employees.
+In a jazz trio is more freely forward – but you know exactly what you are doing (have high qualifications), understand and respect the context, you can adapt and can effectively communicate with the other members.